 The most important step is to get a foodbank voucher.

 In order to provide the most appropriate help we work with local agencies.
 They will be able to provide you with support to help address the crisis and if needed, they’ll issue you with a food bank referral voucher (an e-voucher referral code) so you can get an emergency food parcel from your local foodbank.
-Agencies we work with include Citizens Advice, Brent Hubs, job centres, welfare assistance, housing support officers, family wellbeing centres, health visitors, social prescribers, social services and a number local charities and support organisations.
+Agencies we work with include Citizens Advice, Brent Hubs, welfare assistance, housing support officers, family wellbeing centres, health visitors, social prescribers, social services, probation officers, as well as local charities and support organisations.

 If you cannot afford to buy food you can visit your normal support service to request a food bank voucher.
 They will discuss your circumstances with you, and if appropriate will issue you an electronic voucher code to bring to the foodbank to exchange for an emergency food parcel.

 If you have not been referred to Brent Foodbank before, you can visit Brent Hubs who are based at libraries across Brent.
 Their advisors can provide support with benefits, housing, debt etc, as well as issue you a food bank voucher code if appropriate.

 For details of their drop-in service, just visit Brent Hubs

 You can also contact the national Help Through Hardship line: 0808 208 2138 (free phone number 9am – 5pm)